jbee/Payara/appserver/extras/integration-testing/guide.md

 So `server-5.202-SNAPSHOT-jdk11` is parsed as Runtime type `server`, version `5.202-SNAPSHOT`, and JDK `jdk11`.

 The version is ignored when using a `custom` image.
 See [Custom container](#custom_container)

+NOTE: you always need to use the value `server` to indicate a Payara Server instance.
+With the system property `-Dpayara.test.container.variant` one can define which _variant_.

+The allowed values, case insensitive, for the system property.

+- full -> server-full (Full Profile).
+The default if no value is specified.
+- web -> server-web (Web Profile)
+- ml -> server-ml (ML version, does not work et as there are no Docker Images created)

 ### JDK Version of Image